fahust/--Solidity--Legacy/README.md

 # CONTRACTS

-# WARLOCK
+# LEGACY

+This contract is a contract of creation of inheritance, which allows to choose a date of departure for the withdrawals of the heir, the heir can make at any time a request to release funds.

+We can decide how many wei will be unlocked per second, or unlock a certain amount of wei by hand.

 ## STRUCTURE

-This contract is a marketplace contract, it allows to register different marketplaces under a specific structure

 ```javascript
 struct Market {
     uint256 id;